×

 What is an XRF gun and why is it key in industry?

-The XRF gun (X-Ray Fluorescence) is an analytical device based on portable X-ray fluorescence, designed to identify and quantify the chemical composition of materials quickly, accurately, and non-destructively.
-This technology is based on X-ray fluorescence spectrometry, an analytical method that detects chemical elements by exciting the atoms of a sample.
-When these atoms are irradiated with X-rays, they emit a characteristic signal that is captured by the equipment and transformed into an elemental spectrum, enabling the identification of the elements present and the estimation of their concentration.
+This technology is based on X-ray fluorescence spectrometry: when the atoms of a sample are irradiated with X-rays, they emit a characteristic signal that the device captures and transforms into an elemental spectrum.
+That spectrum enables the identification of the elements present and the estimation of their concentration.

 How the XRF gun and portable X-ray fluorescence work